brajeshwar/brajeshwar.github.io/_posts/2007/2007-07-30-adobes-coldfusion-8-released.md

----
-layout: post
-title: Adobe's ColdFusion 8 released
+# Adobe's ColdFusion 8 released
----

 Besides many other new features, ColdFusion 8 also introduces an Eclipse plug-in debugger.
 You can use it to set breakpoints, watch variables, and step through code, making it easier to debug application code.